Beef and sheep.

 Red meat processing

-Seasonal work through to rewarding careers available now
+Seasonal work through to rewarding careers

 The red meat processing sector offers a vast array of jobs, ranging from processing, engineering, trades, sales and marketing or human resources, to distribution, animal welfare and many scientific and environmental roles.